aepinilla/affect_detection/README.md

 A technique for detecting affective states from electroencephalography (EEG) signals is proposed.
 The technique was tested in an experiment in virtual reality.
 Data was analysed using Matlab, R and Python.

 Two variants of the technique are compared.
 The difference between both variants is the method used for feature selection.
 Those methods are Linear Mixed-Effects (LME) and Recursive Feature Elimination with Cross Validation (RFECV).
+The former has been used previously for feature selection in supervised learning problems, but it cannot account for variations across time that are inherent to time series.
+The latter is suitable for time serie analysis, but it is not common to use it for feature selection.

-Given that RFECV is a well-established feature selection method, it is useful as a benchmark to evaluate the performance of the LME approach proposed here.
-At the same time, given that LME models are able to capture variations across time, they can be used as a benchmark to evaluate the performance of RFECV when applied to time series analysis.
+Therefore, RFECV is used as a benchmark to evaluate the performance of the LME approach proposed here.
+At the same time, LME is used as a benchmark to evaluate the performance of RFECV when applied to features extracted from time series.

 Read the paper here: https://www.frontiersin.org/articles/10.3389/frvir.2022.964754/full